 **Property tax rates in Singapore vary according to different types of properties.

-An owner-occupied residential property is defined as a property in which the owner lives in.
+Owner-occupied residential property is defined as a property in which the owner lives.
 This type of property is taxed with concessionary progressive tax rates:

 |Annual Value||Tax Rates||Payable Amount|

 |First $8,000 |